 The method of decision-making on all issues is by consensus.
 If consensus is not possible, the final decision is to be taken by the Carrying Group, however members are invited to join the Carrying Group to actively engage in supporting this process.
 Minutes of the AGM will be recorded, kept and made accessible to the members.

 The board of the Association is called Carrying Group, a group that carry the aims and objectives, the responsibilities and concerns of the Association.
 This group has decision-making power and conducts any regular business that is not submitted to the Annual General Meeting, AGM.
 The aim is to communicate with all members in order to be aware of needs arising.
 Major decisions or change of constitution must be discussed with all members at the AGM.

-Membership of the Carrying Group can be taken on by full members and is on a voluntary and rotational basis by mutual recognition among those willing to take the responsibility for the Association and agreed by the membership at large.
+Membership of the Carrying Group can be taken on by all members and is on a voluntary and rotational basis by mutual recognition among those willing to take the responsibility for the Association and agreed by the membership at large.

-Each of the therapeutic arts is to be represented by a minimum of one member when possible.
+Each of the Therapeutic Arts is to be represented by a minimum of one member when possible.

 The Carrying Group may set up committees for particular purposes and may delegate responsibility.
 It reports yearly to the Annual General Meeting about its activities, including submission of the annual closing account.

 The work of the Carrying group is task-oriented.
 Specific roles such as the chairperson, secretary and treasurer will be appointed by the Carrying Group from among its members.

 Since the start of the pandemic we have been meeting online and/or in nature where possible